Fascinated by almost all products of human creativity:

-I am a PhD Candidate in the Institute of Biomedical Engineering at University of Toronto under the supervision of Dr. Alex Mihailidis and Dr. Jennifer Campos.
-I am also a graduate fellow of Schwartz Reisman Institute for Technology and Society and a postgraduate affiliate of Vector Institute for Artificial Intelligence.
+I am a recent PhD graduate from the Institute of Biomedical Engineering at University of Toronto under the supervision of Dr. Alex Mihailidis and Dr. Jennifer Campos.
+I have also been a graduate fellow of Schwartz Reisman Institute for Technology and Society and a postgraduate affiliate of Vector Institute for Artificial Intelligence.

-Prior to my PhD, I completed a BSc in Electrical Engineering at the Sharif University of Technology, Tehran, Iran.
+Prior to my PhD, I completed a bachelor's in Electrical Engineering at Sharif University of Technology, Tehran, Iran.

 On a broader scale, I am interested in topics related to

 Human-in-the-loop Planning and Reinforcement, and